Kim Cook, Executive Director

 Kim Cook, NCAN's executive director since 2008, has worked in the higher education and college access field for her entire professional career, including experience in undergraduate admissions and financial aid, administration of a last-dollar scholarship program, and a succession of responsibilities at NCAN including Director of Government Relations, Assistant Director and Executive Vice President.
 Ms. Cook also served as the Interim Executive Director of the Ohio College Access Network.

 She serves on the College Board's College Planning Advisory Board, the U.S. Department of Education’s National Training for Counselors and Mentors advisory panel, the National Education Working Group on Foster Care and Education and the editorial board of the Journal of College Access.
 She is often consulted to speak on federal policy issues and building college access networks and community-based college access programs.
+In 2016, she was recognized as a White House Champion of Change for College Opportunity.

 Prior to joining NCAN in 1999, she was a Senior Program Associate at Plan for Social Excellence, Inc., a foundation supporting innovative projects in education, and served as its Grants Manager and Scholars Program Manager.
 Previously, she was as a college admission counselor at Pace University in New York.
 She holds a Masters in Public Administration from Pace University and a Bachelors degree in Communications, Law, Economics and Government from The American University (Washington, DC).
 She has completed continuing professional development through courses in Georgetown University’s Certificate in Non-Profit Management and Harvard University’s Strategic Perspectives in Nonprofit Management institute.